va3wam/hexBot/README.md

 ## Deployment

 Use serial over USB to load the inital code onto the embedded system.
-Subsequent builds can be uploaded using either serial over USB or in some cases a web interface can be used to do [OTA](https://en.wikipedia.org/wiki/Over-the-air_programming) updates.
+Subsequent builds can be uploaded using either serial over USB or a web interface alternative can be used to do [OTA](https://en.wikipedia.org/wiki/Over-the-air_programming) updates.

 ## Built With